PHOTOGRAPHY

 IMPORTANT

-All other students and faculty, please arrive camera ready.
-Hair should be done and makeup should look natural.
-Also, clothing should have minimal wrinkles.
+Please arrive camera ready.
+Hair should be done, and makeup should look natural.
+Clothing should have minimal wrinkles.

-Please bring a couple different shirt options (ideally blue or orange).
+Please bring a few different shirt options (ideally blue or orange).
 If you have spirit gear, we would love for you to bring it, but please do not arrive in it.

 Guidelines for Clothing (students)

-Unless specifically noted, we’re not looking for a formal or dressy appearance.
-Jeans and other casual pants are fine, with no extreme distressing or obvious holes.
+Unless expressly noted, we’re not looking for a formal or dressy appearance.
+Jeans and other casual pants are acceptable, with no extreme distressing or apparent holes.
 No shorts, please.
-Skirts and dresses may also be appropriate, but avoid overly short styles.
+Skirts and dresses may also be appropriate but avoid overly short styles.
 T-shirts, polos and casual button-downs are all appropriate.
-Light jackets, hoodies or sweaters may be used as accents.
+Light jackets, hoodies, or sweaters may be used as accents.
 Simple jewelry is fine.
 Avoid overly complicated print patterns and pure white.

 Props (students)

 Please bring any appropriate props or tools with you for your setup.
-The more authentic and lively we can make your specific scene look and feel, the better.
-Backpacks, books, headphones, notebooks and laptops are all great additions.
+The more authentic and lively we can make your scene look and feel, the better.
+Backpacks, books, headphones, notebooks, and laptops are all great additions.

 SMARTPHONE CONSIDERATIONS